NXLog Manager configuration

 and/orROLE_CERTIFICATE

 roles.
-Otherwise it will not function. -
+Otherwise, it does not function. -

 It is recommended to keep the default